RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: LIMITATIONS FUTURE WORK

 Our work operates under the scientific constraint of data scarcity, using physical priors to enable zero-shot generalization from synthetic data.
 This framing naturally informs the primary avenues for future research.

 Future work could explore adapting RamPINN for cases where it could learn from a large corpus of unpaired real-world CARS spectra while being fine-tuned on only partially available Raman spectra.

 A natural extension of this work would be to design flexible background models, for example, using a learned function before capturing more complex NRB structures.
 Similarly, the current architecture assumes a fixed spectral resolution.
-Future work could address this by incorporating principles from Neural Operators~\parencite{kovachki2021neural}, resulting in a resolution-agnostic model that can adapt to data from different experimental setups without requiring retraining.
+Future work could address this by incorporating principles from Neural Operators~\parencite{kovachki2021neural}, yielding a resolution-agnostic model that can adapt to data from different experimental setups without retraining.